 - Download the Denver Public Schools Garden to Cafeteria (GTC) registration form.
 Fill out the appropriate sections.

 - Turn in the registration form to Anne Wilson or scan/ e-mail the form to Anne_Wilson@dspk12.org.
 You can also fax the form to 720-423-5629, ATTN: Anne Wilson.

-- Be trained on the GTC protocol at an approved training –e-mail Anne_Wilson@dspk12.org for more information or call Anne at 720-423-5608 for training dates and details.
+- Be trained on the GTC protocol at an approved training –sign up here: GTC Training Sign-Up!